protobufjs/protobuf.js/README.md

 });
 ```

-Or you can load it inline:
+Or it can be loaded inline:

 ```js
 var jsonDescriptor = require("./awesome.json"); // exemplary for node